syncfusion-content/javascript-docs/js/Diagram/Label.md

 ![](/js/Diagram/Label_images/Label_img33.png)

-## Render Label As HTML/Svg Template
+## Template support for Label

-**Diagram** provides a support to render HTML/Svg template in a nodes/connectors label.
-You need to define a script template with HTML/Svg content and set script id in a label's [templateId](/api/js/ejdiagram#members:nodes-labels-templateid "templateId") property.
+**Diagram** provides a template support for label.
+You need to define a id of template(SVG/Html) using label's [templateId](/api/js/ejdiagram#members:nodes-labels-templateid "templateId") property.

 ## Wrapping